Blog

 10 Things Craft Breweries Should Consider Before Opening a Second Location

-With both challenges on the horizon and a clear demand for local beer, it’s common for breweries to go back and forth on the idea of expansion—so common that Mel Smith, CPA, Senior Manager of Accounting Services within our Food & Beverage Group, is presenting a seminar at this month’s Craft Brewers Conference called “Lessons Learned from Opening a Second Location: How to Set Up Your Growing Business for Financial Success.”
-During the event, she’ll cover topics such as business and legal considerations, pricing strategy, and bookkeeping setup.
-Mel’s biggest piece of advice: “Be prepared, overprepare, and give yourself plenty of time,” she says.
+With both challenges on the horizon for the craft beer industry and a clear demand for local brews, it’s common for breweries to go back and forth on the idea of expansion—so common that Perkins presented a seminar at last year’s Craft Brewers Conference called “Lessons Learned from Opening a Second Location: How to Set Up Your Growing Business for Financial Success.”
+During the event, we covered topics such as business and legal considerations, pricing strategy, and setting up bookkeeping services.
+Our biggest takeaway: Be prepared, overprepare, and give yourself plenty of time.

 Your eyes are on the future.